-IIf the project is a home, you will need to buy a Homeowners policy when the project is finished.
-Usually, you can only qualify for a Homeowners insurance, if the home is occupied.
-Once the home is occupied, it is very easy tocall us for a quote and the price is inexpensive since the building is new.
-It is very important to call and change this as soon as possible, the Homeowners policy offers much more coverage in terms of liability, loss of user, sewer back up, personal property, etc.
+If the project is a home, you will need to buy a Homeowners policy when the project is finished.
+Usually, you can only qualify for Homeowner insurance if the home is occupied.
+Once the home is occupied, it is very easy to get insurance, call us for a quote.
+The price will be inexpensive since the building is new.
+It is very important to call and change this as soon as possible.
+Homeowner insurance offers much more coverage in terms of liability including loss of user, sewer back up, personal property, etc.

 16How long does a Builders Risk Insurance policy last?

 In general, the duration of the policy is 3 months up to 1 year.
 However, if there are no claims during construction, you can renew the policy very easily.
 If the project goes longer than 2 years, it may be more difficult to renew.
 Is it time to renew your insurance?
 We can help.

 17Is my project covered for wind/hail?